 When you think of Costa Rica, you probably think of pristine beaches, thick rainforests, hot springs, and active volcanoes.
-But, did you know that the demand for English teachers is also very high here?
-So, if you want to combine business and pleasure, coming to teach English in Costa Rica could be a great option!
+But, did you know that the demand for English teachers is also high here?
+With a whole host of different opportunities to teach English, Costa Rica is a great option for an ESL teacher with a sense of adventure.
+So, if you want to combine business and pleasure, read on to find out how to teach English in Costa Rica!

 If you're interested in teaching English in Costa Rica, you have four main options when it comes to finding TEFL jobs.
-These vary in their workload, requirements, and benefits.
-Let's take a look at them.
+These vary in their requirements, workload, and benefits.
+Let's take a look at the different options:

 Costa Rica is home to over sixty universities.
-However, the competition for getting teaching jobs at universities is high because only a few slots are available for English teachers.
-You will also need higher qualifications than you do to get a job private language school.
+However, the competition for getting teaching jobs at universities is high because there are only a few slots available for English teachers.
+You will also need higher qualifications than you do to get a job teaching at a private language school.